 For traditional jobs where you earn an hourly wage or annual salary, gross pay is calculated as follows:

-Hourly wage x Average hours worked per week x Number of weeks worked per year.
+Annual gross income in Ontario = Hourly wage in Ontario x Average hours worked per week x Number of weeks worked per year.

 For example, $20/hour x 40 hours/week x 52 weeks = $41,600 gross yearly income